[ (**) PHOTOS COURTESY OF JIM TESTA]

 I: Who wrote the lyrics to the EP?
-I wasn’t able to catch them all, I have to say that, yet I found they are mostly about trying, failing, self-confidence and self-improvement – ‘Perfect’ track is the perfect example of it.
+We weren’t able to catch them all, yet we found they are mostly about trying, failing, self-confidence and self-improvement – ‘Perfect’ track is the perfect example of it.
 What can you tell about it?

 DG: I wrote the lyrics to “Perfect” during a high school history class.
 Peter wrote the lyrics to “Sun God,” Clark wrote ‘em to “Hammering So Hard” and “Thursday,” and I wrote all of the others.

 I: Where did Ben get the idea of using a Vibra-slap?